jkenney0501/dbt_superstore_dim_model/README.md

 - Create standard daily schedule for CD (continuous deployment) M-F.
 - Create a full refresh job that occurs once weekly on sundays to capture any incrments that may have slipped through dev.
 - Add data contracts to enforce constraints and satsifay stakeholder requirements at consumption layer.
-- Creat high level Tableau Dashboard to cover basic KPI's.
+- Create high level Tableau Dashboard to cover basic KPI's.

 **Note:** In a production style process we would have more steps like capacity planning where we nail down the volume, velocity, varity and veracity of our data.
-Wwe would also consider our integration startegy to understand formatting issues and naming standards.
+We would also consider our integration strategy to understand formatting issues and naming standards.

 An example of the basic process flow is as follows: